 We as medical professionals are working hard to improve outcomes in patients with COVID-19.
 In addition to trials on drugs and other procedures it is important to recognize other options.
 Working to promote the body’s own healing response using knowledge of molecular biology, biochemistry and physiology is foundational.
 Using naturally occurring molecules often provides a good benefit-risk ratio because there are fewer side effects as well as little or no toxicity.
 High-dose intravenous vitamin C is currently a very good example of this.
 N-acetylcysteine (NAC) is another treatment that deserves to be tried because it is specific for lung function.
-I am currently advising all my patients to take vitamin C to bowel tolerance, maintain adequate vitamin D levels, take curcumin and take 600 mg of NAC twice a day.
-This is good for prevention as well as when you are sick.

 When the lungs are infected by COVID-19, an immune system storm occurs called the cytokine storm.
 This is an important occurrence for an aggressive immune response.
 However, in some individuals it will destroy not only virus infected cells but also the normal cells; specifically cells of the lungs, heart and kidneys.
 Heart and kidney damage are now being reported as a consequence of the infection.
 If a patient is especially frail or the immune system responds over aggressively, then the immune response can almost be as bad as the infection.
 A recent article, from the prestigious publication The International Journal of Cardiology, has recommended natural antioxidants to help mitigate this complication.
 In this article they recommend vitamin C, vitamin E and Curcumin specifically, but also state that all antioxidants given at a proper dose could be potentially beneficial.
 I think NAC should also be included.